UpCloudLtd/terraform-provider-upcloud/docs/resources/router.md

 page_title: "upcloud_router Resource - terraform-provider-upcloud"
 subcategory: Network
 description: |-
-  This resource represents a generated UpCloud router resource.
   Routers can be used to connect multiple Private Networks.
 UpCloud Servers on any attached network can communicate directly with each other.
 ---

 # upcloud_router (Resource)

-This resource represents a generated UpCloud router resource.
 Routers can be used to connect multiple Private Networks.
 UpCloud Servers on any attached network can communicate directly with each other.

 ## Example Usage